Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation: Evaluation

+\textbf{Vision $\rightarrow$ Text (Understanding)} As shown in Table~\ref{table_1_image2text}, \modelflash{} demonstrates strong and balanced performance across multimodal tasks, standing out among open omni-modal models.
+It achieves top scores on HallusionBench (66.1) and MMVet (85.6), reflecting robust visual reasoning and low hallucination.
+On MMStar, it scores 74.9, slightly below GLM-4.6-V (75.9) but ahead of Qwen3-Omni (68.5) and Gemini 2.5 Pro (73.6).
+Its dominant result on the in-house Wiki Knowledge benchmark (64.6 vs. $\leq$ 48.7 for others) highlights superior factual grounding.
+In STEM reasoning, \modelflash{} attains the best overall score on MathVerse\textsubscript{Vision} (75.5), where success depends on interpreting visual mathematical content, and leads open models on MMMU (77.1).
+On OCR tasks, it sets a new high on OCRBench (891), though it is slightly behind GLM-4.6-V on ChartQA and DocVQA.
+In multi-image understanding, it outperforms Qwen3-Omni on MMT-Bench (70.1 vs. 69.9) and LLaVA-Interleave (63.1 vs. 61.6), but lags on MuirBench.

+In video understanding, \modelflash{} achieves state-of-the-art results on MVBench (77.5), surpassing all other open models, and performs competitively on moment localization, dynamic reasoning, and long-form video tasks—trailing only closed-source or larger-scale systems like Gemini 2.5 Pro.
+Overall, it offers state-of-the-art open performance with particular strengths in visually grounded reasoning, factual alignment, and document understanding.

 \textbf{Text $\rightarrow$ Image (Generation)}.
 As shown in Table \ref{table_g_imggen}, our experimental results demonstrate that the generation quality of \modelflash{} is on par with state-of-the-art diffusion models.
-Notably, on the Geneval benchmark, our model surpasses all non-Reinforcement Learning methods, demonstrating exceptional controllability.
+Notably, on the Geneval benchmark, our model surpasses all previous methods, demonstrating exceptional controllability.
 This advantage is particularly pronounced in the "Position" and "Color." sub-categories.
-On the DPG-Bench benchmark, \modelflash{} achieves an overall score of 83.08, a performance level comparable to pure image generation models like SD3-Medium (84.08) and leading unified models like OmniGen2 (83.57).
+On the DPG-Bench benchmark, \modelflash{} achieves an overall score of 86.98, closely approaching the state-of-the-art performance of 88.32 achieved by Qwen-Image, while substantially outperforming pure diffusion models such as SD3-Medium (84.08).

 \textbf{Image $\rightarrow$ Image (Editing)}.
-As shown in Table \ref{table_i2i_gedit}, \modelflash{} demonstrates impressive image editing performance, surpassing all other unified models.
+As shown in Table \ref{table_i2i_gedit}, \modelflash{} demonstrates impressive image editing performance, surpassing all other models.
 Specifically, \modelflash{} supports editing instructions in Chinese, achieving performance comparable to that with English instructions.
-Compared to Qwen-Image-Edit which utilizes a 20B DiT head, \modelflash{} achieves comparable semantic consistency and perceptual quality with a much more efficient 2B DiT head—only one-tenth the parameters.
-This efficiency also translates to remarkable inference speeds, typically between 1-2 seconds per generation.
+Compared to Z-Image-Edit, which is specifically trained for editing tasks, \modelflash{} achieves comparable semantic consistency while delivering superior perceptual quality and higher overall scores under joint training for image generation and editing.

 \textbf{Image $\rightarrow$ Image (Segmentation)}.
 As shown in Table~\ref{table_i2i_seg}, \modelflash{} is capable of performing segmentation tasks, achieving performance comparable to that of specialized models designed explicitly for this purpose.
 Compared to other unified MLLMs, \modelflash{} demonstrates a significant advantage in segmentation.
 For instance, Qwen-Image-Edit often struggles to accurately localize the target object, while Nano-banana frequently misinterprets user intent during inference.
 In contrast, \modelflash{} exhibits superior robustness and a more accurate understanding of spatial and semantic instructions.